 What is the Design Review Panel?

 The Design Review Panel (DRP) is a panel providing expert advice to the Town in relation to development and other planning proposals.
-The Panel acts in an advisory capacity only providing advice and recommendations to Council Officers and the decision-maker, and do not make decisions on development applications or any other planning proposal.
+The Panel acts in an advisory capacity, only providing advice and recommendations to Council Officers and the decision-maker and does not make decisions on development applications or any other planning proposal.
+The purpose of the Panel is to provide advice and recommendations that improve the quality of development within the Town and results in excellent design outcomes for the community and the users of buildings, specifically in relation to:

-- Proposals for buildings that are 3 or more storeys in height above natural ground level; or
+- Proposals for buildings that are 3 or more storeys in height above natural ground level; or,

-- Proposals for developments of a value exceeding $2 million; or
+- Proposals for developments of a value exceeding $2 million; or,

-- Any relevant Scheme Amendment, Structure Plan, Policy, Precinct Plan, Local Development Plan or Design Guidelines, as determined by the Chief Community Planner or Manager Development Services; or
+- Any relevant Scheme Amendment, Structure Plan, Policy, Precinct Plan, Local Development Plan or Design Guidelines, as determined by the Chief Community Planner or Manager Development Services; or,

 - Any other proposal as determined by the Chief Community Planner or Manager Development Services.